 - in increase in the pre-tax internal rate of return of 1.9 percent, rising from 23.3 percent to 25.2 percent

 Whabouchi is slated to be a low cost producing mine due to its low strip ratio of 2.2:1.
 This low amount of waste material will allow for a smaller mining pit and waste pile, keeping Nemaska’s environmental footprint small and respecting the environmental wishes of the nearby Cree population in the village of Nemaska.
+The footprint of the open pit was reduced by 11% from the original proposed design.
+With regards to the processing of the spodumene concentrate into lithium hydroxide, Nemaska uses electrolysis where the main input is electricity.
+In Quebec that is hydroelectricity and is therefore quite clean, making Nemaska Lithium’s final lithium products one of the greenest in the industry.
 The deposit at Whabouchi also features fewer impurities such as mica, sodium and potassium than amounts commonly found in other lithium deposits.
 This translates into a simpler processing for a higher quality end product.

 Social and Environmental Impact